 In April 2022 I fell in love with the city of Dresden in Germany.
-The sheer beauty and history of the Altstadt to the Baroque charm and quirkiness of the Neustadt, Dresden has all the attributes for a magical city break.
+From the sheer beauty and history of the Altstadt to the Baroque charm and quirkiness of the Neustadt, Dresden has all the attributes for a magical city break.
 For a small city there is so much to do, so in this travel blog, I cover some of the best Dresden excursions and the most enjoyable things to do here on the banks of the River Elbe.

 Many of these excursions focus on eco-tourism and the efforts that are ongoing to make the city cleaner and more sustainable.